roc-lang/roc/examples/typescript-interop/node/README.md

 roc build --lib
 ```

-This compiles your Roc code into a binary library in the current directory.
+This compiles your Roc code into a shared library in the current directory.
 The library's filename will be libhello plus an OS-specific extension (e.g. libhello.dylib on macOS).

 Next, run this to rebuild the C sources.